microsoft/mimalloc/bin/readme.md

   -l   --list        only list imported modules
   -i   --inplace     update the exe in-place (make sure there is a backup!)
   -f   --force       always overwrite without prompting
-       --postfix=<p> use <p> as a postfix to the mimalloc dll (default is 'override') e.g. use --postfix=override-debug to link with mimalloc-override-debug.dll
+       --postfix=<p> use <p> as a postfix to the mimalloc dll. e.g. use --postfix=debug to link with mimalloc-debug.dll

 notes:
   Without '--inplace' an injected <exe> is generated with the same name ending in '-mi'.